jaffreyjoy/research_ida/README.md

 </br>

-## What I tried to get the number blocks accessed by a query:
+## What I tried to get the number of blocks accessed by a query:

 So there are multiple ways to do this...
 ### 1. Using [`pg_stat_statements`](https://www.postgresql.org/docs/current/pgstatstatements.html#id-1.11.7.41.6)